Olex2/Olex2Manual/Tasks/model_building.md

 #### Using AFIX/HFIX instructions:
 Automatic hydrogen atom positioning - Under `@Work|Toolbox Work` is the Add H option after which Olex2 automatically locates and positions the hydrogen atoms and carries out some refinement cycles.

-- It is necessary to check whether the hydrogen atoms are in sensible positions, particularly for less well defined terminal groups such as -CH3 or -OH, if there appears to be a Q-peak(s) that would be better positions for the hydrogen atom(s) it may be necessary to carry out multiple refinement cycles or use Work | Toolbox-Work | Select Group or atom(s) and then Split or Move with Shift key to optimise the relevant positions
+- It is necessary to check whether the hydrogen atoms are in sensible positions, particularly for less well defined terminal groups such as -CH3 or -OH, if there appears to be a Q-peak(s) that would be better positions for the hydrogen atom(s) it may be necessary to carry out multiple refinement cycles or use `@Work|Toolbox-Work|Select Group-or-atom(s)` and then Split or Move with SHIFT KEY to optimise the relevant positions
-- Manually adding hydrogen atoms - Under Tools | Hydrogen Atoms various options are provided for adding hydrogen atoms:
+- Manually adding hydrogen atoms - Under `@Tools|Hydrogen Atoms` various options are provided for adding hydrogen atoms:

 The icons illustrate some commonly used hydrogen types, click on one to enter that mode (the HFIX instruction type will be displayed in the orange mode bar) then click on the atoms to apply the HFIX to.
 It is possible to switch between modes by clicking on another icon.
 Click the OK icon to exit or press ESC.